Overview

 Upon a successful execution, a call to

-will first have to clear all child Nodes that theViewPanel
+displayItemswill first have to clear all child Nodes that theViewPanelcontains before adding a new Collection ofItemCard. -

 You can refer to the activity diagram below for reference.